Expeditionary warfare: During the Crusades

-The development in expeditionary operations reached a new level when during the Crusades the element of political alliance as an influence on the military strategy was introduced, for example in the Sixth Crusade (AD 1228.)
+The development of expeditionary operations reached a new level when, during the Crusades, the element of political alliance as an influence on military strategy was introduced, for example in the Sixth Crusade (AD 1228.)

 The rise of European colonial empires

 "Yermak's conquest of Siberia", a painting by Russian artist Vasily Surikov depicting the Russian conquest of Siberia.

-Although all expeditionary warfare until the invention of the combustion engine was largely dependent on sailing vessels, it was with the creation of sophisticated rigging systems of the European Renaissance that the Age of Sail allowed a significant expansion in expeditionary warfare, notably by the European colonial empires such as the Spanish Conquest of Mexico, the Conquest of Peru and the Conquest of the Philippines, far from Spanish bases.
+Although all expeditionary warfare until the invention of the combustion engine was largely dependent on sailing vessels, it was with the creation of sophisticated rigging systems of the European Renaissance that the Age of Sail allowed a significant expansion in expeditionary warfare, notably by the European colonial empires such as the Spanish conquests of Mexico, Peru, and the Philippines, far from Spanish bases.
 Some have argued that this was the first revolution in military affairs that changed national strategies, operational methods, and tactics both at sea and on the land.

 Though a significantly expanded expeditionary operation, the Crimean War was the first example of a planned expeditionary campaign that was directed as part of a multinational coalition strategy.
 It was also the first modern expeditionary operation that used steam-powered warships and telegraph communications.

 The next development in the evolution of the expeditionary warfare was made during the expansion of the western European empires and the era of colonialism that also led to the inclusion of the expeditionary methods into the direct expression of national strategies to avoid full-scale conflicts in the shape of the gunboat diplomacy approach.
 It was at this time that naval troops previously used almost exclusively for defence of vessels or minor beach operations were expanded to enable extended littoral operations.
 The colonial experience, though largely confined to the period before the First World War, persisted well into the 20th century.